Suggested Upper Division Courses for the Chemistry Minor

 Organic chemistry.
 This 9-cr sequence is designed for chemistry and biochemistry majors has a prerequisite of one year of general chemistry and starts in Fall term.
 Credit is not granted for both the CH 331 and CH 334 sequences.

 Environmental Chemistry.
 A 3-cr course which serves as an elementary survey of the basic chemistry involved in sources, reactions, transport, effect, and fate of chemical species in the air, water, soil, and living environments.
-Currently taught only as a WEB course every term (check the schedule of classes).
+Also available as an Ecampus class (check schedule of classes).
 A prerequisite of 1 year of general college chemistry.
 Counts as an upper division analytical chemistry course.

 Structure Determination by Spectrometric Methods.
 A 3-cr lecture course with a prerequisite of one year of organic chemistry.
 Counts as an upper division organic chemistry course.